elastio/bon/website/blog/bon-builder-v2-2-release.md

 ---

 But what about conditional compilation with the function and associated method syntax?
 The answer is... it's supported as well 🐱!
 But it's supported with a hack which basically involves reinventing the ~~wheel~~ `#[cfg/cfg_attr(...)]` attributes, evaluating them and expanding manually.
-This hack uses a bunch of hard-to-explain macro trickery.
+This hack uses a [long-to-explain macro trickery](https://github.com/elastio/bon/blob/7294312bbc7ad7c612104d31d65251dc2c7f2d8d/bon/src/private/mod.rs#L59-L106).
 This same hack could be adopted for the struct syntax but there is already a `derive(...)` syntax that solves this problem much better.

 ::: info Acknowledgements ❤️